JordynMarcellus/testing-workshop-slides/src/slides.md

 - an `it()` function block that accepts two parameters
     - a string to describe what's being tested
         - e.g. `it('filters out null values')`
-    - a callback where we write our test code
+    - an anonymous function where we write our test code
 ---

 # Anatomy of a Jest test, part two

 - Inside of the `it` function block is where we write our test code
-- We write `assertions` -- that is, what we _expect_ to happen when we run our code
+- We write `assertions` -- that is, what we _expect_ to happen when we run our code.
 - Jest has a built-in `expect` function that we can us in conjunction with a `matcher` to determine if our code works as we expect it to.

 ---